 For free services of DeepL the statutory liability applies.

-DeepL is liable for deliberate acts and gross negligence as well as for bodily injury, death or harm to health.
+DeepL is unlimitedly liable for deliberate acts and gross negligence by DeepL as well as by its representative or vicarious agents, for bodily injury, death or harm to health, in accordance with the legal provisions of the German Product Liability Act (“Produkthaftungsgesetz”) as well as in the scope of a warranty expressly accepted by DeepL.

-If Customer is an entrepreneur in terms of Section 14 German Civil Code (“BGB”) the Parties agree that the typical and foreseeable damage per year is limited to the annual amount payable by Customer.
+If Customer is an entrepreneur pursuant to Section 14 German Civil Code (“BGB”) the Parties agree that the typical and foreseeable damage per year within the meaning of Section 13.4 is limited to the annual amount payable by Customer.

-Liability limitations apply accordingly to the benefit of employees, contractors and assistants of DeepL.
+The liability limitations mentioned above will apply accordingly to the employees, contractors and other various agents of DeepL.

-These Terms and Conditions shall be amendable by a commensurate agreement as follows: DeepL shall convey the modified terms and conditions prior to the planned entering into effect in the text-form and shall separately note the new provisions as well the date of the planned entering into effect.
-At the same time, DeepL shall grant Customer a reasonable period of at least two (2) months in length to declare whether or not it shall accept the modified terms and conditions of use for the further provision of the services.
+DeepL will submit the modified terms and conditions in text form to the Customer at least eight weeks before they are planned to come into force and will make a separate reference to the new provisions and to the date of their entry.
+DeepL will grant the Customer a reasonable duration of time of at least eight weeks in order to make the declaration about whether the Customer accepts the amended terms and conditions for the further use of the Products.
 If no declaration is made within this period, which shall commence running from the receipt of the notification in text-form, the modified terms and conditions shall be deemed as stipulated.
-DeepL shall separately advise Customer at the commencement of the notice period as to this legal consequence, i.e., the right of objection, the objection period, and the implications of remaining silent.
+DeepL shall separately advise Customer at the commencement of the notice period as to this legal consequence, i.e. the right of objection, the objection period, and the consequences of a failure to object.
+In case the Customer objects to the modification within the said period, the Agreement may be terminated by either party without notice in the event the adherence to the agreement is unreasonable after having weighted the interests of both parties.

 The EU Commission provides an online platform for online settlements (OS platform).
 It can be accessed at https://ec.europa.eu/consumers/odr/.
 DeepL is neither willing nor obliged to participate in a dispute settlement proceeding before a consumer arbitration board.